huntabyte/shadcn-svelte/apps/www/src/content/installation/index.md

 - Add components to your project
 - Navigate to a specific component's documentation page directly from your IDE
 - Handy snippets for quick component imports and markup

+## JetBrains IDEs extension

+Install the shadcn/ui Components Manager [JetBrains extension](https://plugins.jetbrains.com/plugin/23479-shadcn-ui-components-manager) by [@WarningImHack3r](https://github.com/WarningImHack3r) in any JetBrains IDE (IntelliJ IDEA, WebStorm...) to easily manage shadcn components within your project.

+This extension offers a range of features, including:

+- Automatically detect shadcn/ui components in your project
+- Instantly add, remove, and update them with a single click
+- Supports all shadcn/ui implementations: Svelte, React, Vue, and Solid
+- Easily search for remote or existing components